 With proper treatment, clients begin to recognize negative thoughts and patterns.
 They then learn to replace them with positive thoughts and behaviors instead of allowing the negativity to overtake them.
 In time, they’ll begin to look at life in a different way, one that inspires positivity and hope.

-If they need substance abuse treatment at the same time, dual diagnosis care will address both disorders.
+If they need substance use treatment at the same time, dual diagnosis care will address both disorders.
 This type of treatment is essential for people with co-occurring disorders, as only treating one condition isn’t effective.
 By only addressing depression, the underlying addiction issues remain untouched.
-Likewise, only treating substance abuse does nothing for the causes and symptoms of depression.
+Likewise, only treating substance use does nothing for the causes and symptoms of depression.